chinmaykrishnroy/YouTubeDownloader/README.md

 # YouTubeDownloader
 This Python program is designed for easily downloading audio from YouTube and can also download YouTube videos, albeit in a lower resolution (480p).
 Works on Windows, Android, Linux, MacOS, etc. Feel free to use and enjoy it.

-**!⚠️!Don't forget to correct the user directory name in line 56 of main.py in v1.0 and line 47 of app.py in v1.2!⚠️!**

 ### How to use the app?
 For Windows Machine